camunda-community-hub/zeebe-test-container/README.md

 ## Continuous Integration

-If you wish to use this with your continous integration pipeline (e.g. Jenkins, CircleCI), the [Testcontainers](https://www.testcontainers.org/supported_docker_environment/) has a section explaining how to use it, how volumes can be shared, etc.
+If you wish to use this with your continuous integration pipeline (e.g. Jenkins, CircleCI), the [Testcontainers](https://www.testcontainers.org/supported_docker_environment/) has a section explaining how to use it, how volumes can be shared, etc.